israpps/PS2-OPL-CFG-Database/README.md

-# Open PS2 Loader Enriched CFG Repository
+# The Open PS2 Loader CFG Database Project

-## Goal Of The Project
+## Goal
 This is a collection of CFG files for use with [Open PS2 Loader](https://github.com/ifcaro/open-ps2-loader).

 Originally based on [Veritas83's CFG repository](https://github.com/Veritas83/PS2-OPL-CFG), this database